tunewriter/rental-booking-manager/README.md

 ### Color Coding
 The Delivery / Pick Up cells are coloroed yellow / green
-	Start and end date are colored orange if the date is tomorrow and red if the date is today The "paid" cell is colored light green if at least the advance has been paid and dark green if the full amount has been paid.
+	Start and end date are colored orange if the date is tomorrow and red if the date is today The _paid_ cell is colored light green if at least the advance has been paid and dark green if the full amount has been paid.
 It's purple if more than the full amount has been paid.
 ### Pricing
 Unit Prices can be set in the inventory sheet or can be overwritten in the booking sheet.
 	Item Prices and full prices get calculated automatically